Jeffery Hildebrand: Philanthropy and political contributions

 Hildebrand has made charitable contributions to the Houston Zoo and the Contemporary Arts Museum Houston.
-He was a major donor to Texas A&M's Hildebrand Equine Complex.

-In November 2017, Hildebrand donated $25 million to the Department of Petroleum and Geosystems Engineering at the University of Texas at Austin.
+He was a major donor to Texas A&M University's Hildebrand Equine Complex.
+In November 2017, he donated $25 million to the Department of Petroleum and Geosystems Engineering at the University of Texas at Austin.
 In recognition, the university plans to name the department the Hildebrand Department of Petroleum and Geosystems Engineering.

-Political contributions

-Hildebrand donated $50,000 to Rick Perry during the 2010 Texas gubernatorial election.
-Together with his spouse Melinda, Hildebrand contributed $1.2 million to Donald Trump's 2020 presidential campaign.

-A devout Catholic, Hildebrand has contributed millions of dollars to various Christian organizations, charities, and ministries.
+Hildebrand donated $50,000 to Governor Rick Perry during the 2010 Texas gubernatorial election.
+Hildebrand and his wife, Melissa, contributed $1.2 million to Donald Trump's 2020 presidential campaign.
+A devout Catholic, Jeffery has contributed millions of dollars to various Christian organizations, charities, and ministries.

 Personal life

-Hildebrand is married to Melinda "Mindy" Hildebrand and has three children.
-He and his wife are both practicing Catholics.
-Hildebrand and his family live in Houston, Texas.
-He also plays polo.

-In 2025, President Trump nominated Jeffery Hildebrand's wife, Melinda Hildebrand to be U.S. ambassador to Costa Rica.
+Jeffery Hildebrand and Melinda "Mindy" Hildebrand are married and have three children.
+He and his wife are Catholics and the family lives in Houston.
+In 2025, President Trump nominated Melinda to be U.S. ambassador to Costa Rica.

+According to Forbes, Jeffery Hildebrand is worth $10.2 billion as of July 2023.
+He is the 77th richest American citizen.
+He was worth $1.9 billion in 2010.
+He plays polo.